Pan-Seared Mexican Fish

 What fish species do I find in the Gulf of Mexico?
 For this recipe, I’d use red snapper, sheepshead, black drum, redfish, or speckled sea trout.
 However, cod, barramundi, tilapia, halibut, etc. are more widely available, and work great!

-I plan to use cod for a series of recipes that reflect a regional flavor profile using my well-stocked pantry and my knowledge of flavor profiles to create relatively quick, healthy main dish recipes.
+I used cod for a series of recipes that reflect a regional flavor profile using my well-stocked pantry and my knowledge of flavor profiles to create relatively quick, healthy main dish recipes.
 I hope I’m successful at communicating the “method to the madness.”
 Please let me know your thoughts or your questions in the comments section at the bottom of the post.

 What constitutes the Mexican Flavor Profile?